 City Council meetings will be generally conducted in the following order, unless otherwise specified.
-An Executive Session may be held at any time during a meeting consistent with applicable State law.
+An Executive Session may be held at any time during a workshop, regular or special called meeting consistent with applicable State law.

 WORKSHOP AGENDA

 CALL TO ORDER AND ANNOUNCE A QUORUM IS PRESENT QUESTIONS ON CURRENT AGENDA ITEMS OF INTEREST ADJOURN TO REGULAR MEETING